mjstewart/fakesmtp-web/README.md

 - subscriber 2 emits the email through a server sent event stream for real time email updates.

-# Dev stuff
+### UI
+Since the UI is a SPA, it doesn't work so nicely with docker host:container port mappings since the javascript bundle has the API endpoints injected during the webpack build.

-webpack builds the elm bundle and assets into `resources/static` which is where spring boot serves static content by default. webpack also generates the ui entry point `index.html` in `resources/templates` where spring boot maps this to the root path `localhost:8080` by default.
+webpack builds the elm bundle and assets into `resources/static` which is where spring boot serves static content by default. webpack also generates the ui entry point `index.html` in `resources/templates` which spring boot serves up by default.

 `cd /src/main/ui`